clstaudt/uvdemo/README.md

 # uvdemo

+**Demo repository** showcasing a production library setup with uv.

-A library providing Rich-based console output utilities.
+This is a sample Python library providing Rich-based console output utilities, designed to demonstrate best practices for structuring a production package with uv.

 ## Standalone Usage